B-UMMI/chewBBACA_tutorial/README.md

 ## Paralog detection

 The next step on the analysis is to determine if some of the loci can be considered paralogous, based on the result of the wgMLST allele calling.
-The Allele call returns a list of Paralogous genes in the `RepeatedLoci.txt' file that can be found on the 'results' folder.
+The Allele call returns a list of Paralogous genes in the `RepeatedLoci.txt` file that can be found on the `results` folder.
 The output example is present in `chewBBACA_tutorial/results_cg/results_20170704T121205/`.
-In chewBBACA_tutorial/results_cg/results_20170704T121205/RepeatedLoci.txt´, a set of 24 loci were identified as possible paralogs that were removed from further analysis.
-For a more detailed description see the [Alelle Calling](https://github.com/mickaelsilva/chewBBACA/wiki/AlleleCalling) entry on the wiki.
+In `chewBBACA_tutorial/results_cg/results_20170704T121205/RepeatedLoci.txt´, a set of 24 loci were identified as possible paralogs that were removed from further analysis.
+For a more detailed description see the [Alelle Calling](https://github.com/B-UMMI/chewBBACA/wiki/2.-Allele-Calling) entry on the wiki.

 `chewBBACA.py RemoveGenes -i results_alleles.txt -g RepeatedLoci.txt -o alleleCallMatrix_cg.tsv`